Damgaard/PyImgur/README.md

 You can set this up to run every day, when you start your machine, so you always start your day with a new inspirational view.

+### User Analysis

+Fetch information about a given user.
+Extracts both basic information, recent comments, submissions to the gallery of albums and what images they have favorited.
+You could use this as a basis for building an RSS Feed, or feeding that data into some sort of Machine Learning algorithm for analyzing user behavior or text.

 ### Delete empty albums

 Cycles through all albums owned by the currently authorized user.
 Useful while experimenting, as this can build up a number of empty albums.
 Also useful generally as it shows a simple example of using PyImgur to access a user's albums and make decisions based on their contents.